Karmaz95/crimson/scripts/README.md

 ## :small_red_triangle_down:crimson_oobtester

-> Tests urls for out-of-bound interactions using oout-of-bound payloads
+> Tests urls for out-of-bound interactions using out-of-bound payloads

 ### Usage example:
 * oob.txt could be found in `exp` directory in this repository.